pinkkoalas/pinkkoalas/README.md

 1. Algorithms
 1. Operating systems, Systems and Databases ([Google's Python to interact with OS](https://www.coursera.org/account/accomplishments/certificate/39XGUR96336C), [HANA DBA](https://www.credly.com/badges/9a550a27-6334-4787-ae5a-05f37e79c143?source=linked_in_profile))

-### Hobbies
+#### Hobbies
-When I am not working or coding, I love working on digital media, art, and learning ne1.
-Cybersecurityw cultures.
+When I am not working or coding, I love working on digital media, art, and learning new cultures.
 You can check me out on [LinkedIn](linkedin.com/priyankarajupatil) and Instagram - [@yeahicandoodle](instagram.com/yeahicandoodle.com)

 <!--
 **pinkkoalas/pinkkoalas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.